dagargo/microdude/README.md

 MicroDude is a Python package that is installed the standard way with `python3 setup.py install`.
 However, as it contains desktop application related resources, it is installed with `make`.

 The package dependencies for Debian based distributions are:
+- make
 - python3
 - python3-setuptools
 - python3-mido
 - libportmidi-dev

-You can easily install them by running `sudo apt-get install python3 python3-setuptools python3-mido libportmidi-dev`.
+You can easily install them by running `sudo apt-get install make python3 python3-setuptools python3-mido libportmidi-dev`.

 To install MicroDude simply run `make && sudo make install`.